-Tuesday, we were joined by tech experts Bruce Michelson of HP and Dustin Pursel from Staples Business Advantage’s Technology Solutions division for a webinar about the evolution of technology in today’s workplace.
-Bruce, Distinguished Technologist and Dustin, Field Sales Director, discussed the top trends driving technological evolution, as well as the challenges these trends present to IT departments and businesses everywhere.
+In a recent webinar, tech experts Bruce Michelson of HP and Dustin Pursel from Staples Business Advantage’s Technology Solutions division discussed the evolution of technology in today’s workplace.
+Bruce, Distinguished Technologist and Dustin, Field Sales Director, dove into the top trends driving technological evolution, as well as the challenges these trends present to IT departments and businesses everywhere.
 In case you missed the webinar, here were some of the top insights from these two experts in their field:

 The ownership of devices in business has changed.

 Historically, the technology and devices workers needed to get a job done were owned by—and stayed at—the business where the work was being done.
 But as technology has become more mobile and accessible, there’s been in a shift in the ownership of devices from business-owned technology to end user-owned technology.
 “Work has become an activity,” said Bruce of this shift.
 “Not just a place where you go.”
 But this blend, and workers’ increasing access to and dependence on personal tech, carries with it some unique challenges for IT, such as...